KamilMatejuk/Articles/README.md

 Source codes for my articles shared on [medium.com](https://medium.com/@kamilmatejuk).

 # About
-Hey, I'm Kamil — a tech enthusiast with a Bachelor's in Computer Science and an ongoing Master's in Artificial Intelligence.
-With 3 years at Intel focusing on AI model performance validation, I'm excited to share insights from my university and personal projects.
+Hey, I'm Kamil — a tech enthusiast with a Bachelor's in Computer Science and Master's in Artificial Intelligence.
+With over 3 years at Intel focusing on AI model performance validation, I'm excited to share insights from my university and personal projects.

 Join me for articles delving into Computer Science, Artificial Intelligence, and performance optimization.
 I'm here to demystify complex tech concepts and share the excitement of pushing boundaries.